purescript/documentation/PureScript-Presentations.md

 Feel free to add links to helpful presentations on PureScript topics.
+Contact [@alex_berg](https://twitter.com/alex_berg) on Twitter to add videos to these playlists, or just add a link here.

 ## Conferences